elliottbolzan/SLogo/DESIGN.md

 This API will make use of the following back-end resources:

-- The **Turtle** object, which maintains the position of the turtle.
-This allows the back-end to determine if there is a TurtleOutofBounds() exception, and to allow the position to be returned to the front end.
+- The **State** class, which will maintain the necessary Observable Lists for the history, variables, etc.
+- The **Node** superclass, which hosts the methods that all commands will necessarily extend.
 - The **History** data structure, which will maintain a comprehensive history of the commands that have been processed.

 **How is this API intended to be used?**